sayanbiswas023/Machine_Learning_Projects/Mexico_multiclass_Earthquake_Building_Damage/README.md

     # mixed_precision.set_global_policy('mixed_float16')
    ```

-   3. Create a shortcut of dataset in My Drive
+   3. Ensure shortcut of dataset has been created in My Drive